-The new privacy law is one of the strictest laws in the world.
-Please seek advice prior to engaging in any business where data of customer will be collected.
+The new Korean privacy law is one of the strictest laws in the world.
+Please seek advice prior to engaging in any business where data of customers will be collected.

 Over the next couple of weeks please check back to this blog.
 We will be updating the reader on:

 - Basics of the new Korea data protection law;

 - The Data Protection Commission;

 - The Korea Internet & Security Agency; also